 Most children hate to know their parents are fighting, as it jeopardizes their sense of stability.
 Even though your kids might know your divorce is inevitable, it also might be comforting to them to know you and your spouse still can work together.
 Consequently, if your spouse wants to protect your children, a collaborative divorce may be appealing.

-If you and your soon-to-be ex have fought about seemingly everything under the sun, your spouse might not have any fight left.
-That is, rather than continuing to bicker, he or she may be ready to look for common ground.
+If you and your soon-to-be ex have fought about seemingly everything under the sun, or if you are generally on good terms your spouse might be open to amicable negotiations.
+Though it can be challenging when people drift apart to agree on everything, he or she may be ready to look for common ground.

-Ultimately, if your husband or wife is already showing signs of divorce fatigue, a collaborative divorce might be a welcome reprieve.
+Ultimately, if your husband or wife is already showing signs of openness to a more simplified and less debated separation, a collaborative divorce might be a welcome reprieve.